NBA player Meyers Leonard apologizes for using anti-Semitic slur while livestreaming a video game

 "The NBA unequivocally condemns all forms of hate speech," Bass' email said.

+The Heat released a statement saying the organization "vehemently condemns the use of any form of hate speech."

+"The words used by Meyers Leonard were wrong and we will not tolerate hateful language from anyone associated with our franchise," the team's statement read.
+"Meyers Leonard will be away from the team indefinitely.
+The Miami HEAT will cooperate with the NBA while it conducts its investigation."

-CNN Sports has reached out to the Heat and Leonard's agent, but has not heard back.
+CNN Sports has reached out to Leonard's agent, but has not heard back.

 Three of Leonard's business partners have severed their relationship with him, including Origin PC, SCUF Gaming and ASTRO Gaming.
 Both Origin and SCUF say Leonard's comments do not reflect their values or views.